November 21

 Look me in the eye, then tell me, that I’m satisfied.
 Are you satis-fied?

 when the music dimmed, an incoming call from Virginia — a town of population 8400, where I knew not a soul.
 I declined the call.
-A minute later, dim again.
-I declined again, feeling just the tiniest bit dissatisfied.
+A minute later, the music dimmed again.
+I declined again, feeling just a bit dissatisfied.

 A reviewer on the band’s Wikipedia page wrote of the Replacements’ lead singer-songwriter, “Westerburg has the ability to make you feel you’re right there in the car with him, drinking from the same bottle.”